MatejGolian/accessibilityOverlay/README.md

 1. AutoHotkey version 2
 2. The NVDA screen reader or Microsoft SAPI voices installed on your system
 3. In case you want to use NVDA for speech output, you'll need a copy of the nvdaControllerClient DLL depending on the build of AutoHotkey you want to use.
 The nvdaControllerClient DLL is available both in 32 and 64-bit and both versions can be downloaded at the following location: http://www.nvda-project.org/nvdaControllerClient/nvdaControllerClient_20100219.7z
-   * Use nvdaControllerClient32.dll for the 32-bit version of AutoHotkey
+   * Use nvdaControllerClient32.dll with the 32-bit version of AutoHotkey.
-   * Use nvdaControllerClient64.dll  for the 64-bit version of AutoHotkey
+   * Use nvdaControllerClient64.dll with the 64-bit version of AutoHotkey.
 ## How It Works
 You define elements using the classes in the "accessibilityOverlay.ahk" file.
 These elements then get automatically voiced either by NVDA or Microsoft SAPI.
 * If NVDA is running and if the appropriate copy of the nvdaControllerClient DLL is located in your script directory, the elements are automatically voiced using NVDA.